 B2.6.1.
 Policies, laws and regulations supporting access to justice

-Parameter type: Address

-Data type: Narrative text

 Access to justice is recognised under Vietnamese law as the right of all individuals and organisations to access formal and informal legal institutions and to ask for protection of their legitimate rights and interests.
 The legal framework also guarantees access to appeals, remediation, compensation and the enforceability of its decisions.
 In the context of REDD+, the relevant dispute and conflict resolution mechanisms are expected to be available to stakeholders throughout the implementation of REDD+ policies and measures under the National REDD+ Programme and Provincial REDD+ Action Plans to address any disputes arising from their implementation.

 The Constitution of Viet Nam (2013) recognises the right to access to justice[1], while the Law on Complaints (2011)[2] provides a comprehensive legal framework for citizens to formally access justice relating to administrative decisions, including those related to forest and forest land access, management, ownership and use.
 The Law on Complaints recognises the right to access legal services through lawyers, or through legal aid if the complainant is entitled to enjoy legal aid services in accordance with the Law on Legal Aid (2006)[3].
 The Code of Civil Procedure (2015)[4] provides that parties have the rights to ask lawyers or other people to defend their legitimate rights and interests.

 The Land Law (2013) provides several specific provisions relating to the right to access to justice on land management related decisions and the right to denounce offences against the Land Law[5].
 The Law on Environmental Protection (2014) provides a general provision on dealing with complaints and denunciations relating to environmental protection[6].
 Additionally, the Law on Grassroots Mediation (2013) formalises into law the popular practice of resolving disputes and grievances at local levels through the use of customary laws, local-level regulations, and/or other informal channels[7].

+The Law on Mediation and Dialogue (2021) emphasizes the State’s policy of encouraging parties to settle civil cases and matters and administrative lawsuits through mediation and dialogue at court.
+Composed of 42 articles arranged in four chapters, the law defines the rights and obligations of mediators and parties to mediation and dialogue at court, and responsibilities of courts in mediation and dialogue activities.
+It also establishes order and procedures for mediation and dialogue and recognition of results of successful mediation or dialogue at court [8].

+The Law on Grassroots Mediation (2013) formalizes into law the practice of resolving disputes and grievances at local levels through the use of customary laws and local-level regulations.
+Financial support for grassroot meditation is available from the state budget.
+People's Committees of communes, wards and townships are responsible for formulating a cost estimate to support mediation activities and submitting this to responsible agencies for consideration and decision; and to provide financial support for reconciliation activities in communes, wards and townships[7].

 At the local level, the heads of mass organisations, village heads, religious leaders, elders at village level, and Commune People’s Committees are responsible for dispute and grievance resolution.
 The Ministry of Natural Resources and the Environment as well as Provincial, District and Commune People’s Committees and mass organisations are responsible for the resolution of disputes and grievances related to land.
 Provincial, District and Commune People’s Committees are responsible for the resolution of general complaints and grievances.

 [1] The Constitution of Viet Nam (2013), Article 30.